A complete Turner Hahn/Frank Morales short story.

 I turned and looked at the smirking face of Iggie Johannson.
-The dark complexioned, dark-eyed man with the toothpick between his lips, stared back.
+The dark-complexioned, dark-eyed man with the toothpick between his lips stared back.
 The smirk widened as he lifted a hand up and half saluted me.

-There would be no catching Iggie and Mickey and charge them with murder.
+There would be no catching Iggie and Mickey and charging them with murder.
 By nightfall, the papers of Nathan Brinkley would have the story out in blazing color on their front pages hailing these two as heroes.
 The chief of detectives would be quoted often about how highly he thought of these two detectives and the work that they do.
 They would get their medals for valor.
 Penned on their chests by the mayor himself.

 And Nathan Brinkley?
 Nathan Brinkley would be laughing.
 Laughing in a pleased Cheshire-cat smugness at again thwarting our efforts to bring him down.